ildarmgt/notes/README.md

 it does:

 1. run ruby file
-2. if fails, write something
+2. wait 1 second
-3. otherwise wait 1 sec
+3. opens localhost:4567 in chrome (hide browser return outputs in terminal)
-4. open localhost:4567 in browser (hide errors)
+4. print 10 blank lines (so easier to see where server starts)
-5. print 10 blank lines
+5. write `server up`
-6. write `server up`
+6. make sure server outputs are visible / at front
-7. make sure server outputs are visible
+7. when terminated (e.g with Ctrl + C) say `server down`
-8. when terminated with Ctrl + C, show all running processes in that terminal
+8. show all running processes in that terminal to make sure no left over ruby server processes